ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 along with the length of the byte array.

-See {{receive-framing}} for handling Message framing in situations where the Protocol Stack provides octet-stream transport only.
+See {{receive-framing}} for handling Message framing in situations where the Protocol Stack only provides an octet-stream transport.

 ### ReceivedPartial {#receive-partial}